baanan/musicbee-media-controls/README.md

 Most of the usage comes with the `musicbee_media_controls` command which can start or end the daemon.
 Run `musicbee_media_controls run` to start the daemon.

+## Known Issues

+- The handler freaks out when changing volume while using [Aylur's Widgets](https://extensions.gnome.org/extension/5338/aylurs-widgets/), use `send_volume: false` to stop this.

 ## Config

 Generic configuration can be found with `musicbee_media_controls config-file --open`.
 The most important configuration to change is `commands.musicbee_location` to send commands to MusicBee.